thelastpickle/cassandra-medusa/docs/ibm_cloud_setup.md

 Set the `key_file` value in the `[storage]` section of `/etc/medusa/medusa.ini` to the credentials file:

 ```
+[storage]
+storage_provider = s3_compatible
 bucket_name = <bucket name>
 key_file = /etc/medusa/medusa-ibm-credentials
+; replace the following with your bucket's region and host
-region = us-smart
+region = eu-smart
+host = s3.eu.cloud-object-storage.appdomain.cloud
+secure = True
 ```

-Note: adjust the region in the `medusa.ini` file to match your bucket's location constraint.
+Note: adjust bucket_name and the host/region settings in the `medusa.ini` file to match your bucket's location constraint.

 Medusa should now be able to access the bucket and perform all required operations.